 July, 1947 Head of the FBI J. Edgar Hoover begins a covert program of intelligence gathering against supers, an upgrade from his previous activity of simply keeping dossiers on many of them.
 This is in part to keep an eye on groups such as the Planetary Guardians.
 He is also looking for leverage to control as many supers as possible, often including attempted blackmail.
 Only a few of these attempts are successful, and only a very few work long term.

 Even decades later the FBI largely refuses to reveal how much information they have on supers or to fully acknowledge the past efforts at control.
-Nor will they admit how many of the conclusions they reach in the Fifties, Sixties and Seventies about the "threat" supers present are subsequently found to be works of fiction inspired by petty vindictiveness.
+Nor will they admit how many of the conclusions they reach in the Fifties, Sixties and Seventies about the "threat" supers present are subsequently found to be works of fiction inspired by petty vindictiveness of sheer paranoia.

 September, 1947 Three Swords of Justice formed.

 February, 1948 The Nürnberg Trials begin.

 The US Interstate Commerce Act of 1948 includes details on how super hero teams may incorporate on the federal level.
-In many states and cities groups of - and in some cases individual - costumed adventurers remain or become illegal.
+Still, in many states and cities groups of - and in some cases individual - costumed adventurers remain or become illegal.

 June, 1948 Mack Risk and Lawrence Hawthorne recover jewelry stolen from Constantine Moldarus' mother decades before and give the items to him.
-The sale of this treasure greatly aids the rebuilding of his country.
+The sale of some of this treasure greatly aids the rebuilding of his country.

 August, 1948 The 9ne#jkt(HUK)pbr stage a raid on several areas of the US west coast.
 They are beaten off by a quickly formed force of super groups and individuals before the military can mobilize.